eesutant/eesutant.github.io/content/blog/Overview of the Historical Book from Joshua to Esther - The Message of History.md

 **How This Fits the Whole Bible Story**

-In the Blog on [Overview of the Bible](https://www.wordsoflifelibrary.org/blog/overview-of-the-whole-bible---a-divine-library-with-one-grand-story/) emphasizes one central theme: _the revelation of Jesus Christ and the maturing of believers into His image_.
+In the blog on [Overview of the Bible](https://www.wordsoflifelibrary.org/blog/overview-of-the-whole-bible---a-divine-library-with-one-grand-story/) emphasizes one central theme: _the revelation of Jesus Christ and the maturing of believers into His image_.
 The historical books from _Joshua to Esther_ are not isolated tales-they are part of this divine process.
 They show how God works through flawed people and unfolding events to shape a nation that anticipates the coming of Christ.

 In the blog on the [Overview of the Old Testament](https://www.wordsoflifelibrary.org/blog/overview-of-the-old-testament---preparation-for-christ/) describes it as a book of _unfulfilled prophecy, unexplained sacrifices, and unsatisfied longings_.
 These historical books deepen that longing.
 Joshua shows the need for a greater conqueror.
 The book of Judges reveals the failure of human leadership.
 Kings and Chronicles cry out for a righteous king.
 Ezra, Nehemiah, and Esther highlight the need for lasting restoration.
 All point forward to Jesus-the true Priest, King, and Prophet.